Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 As a reminder, the term gut microbiome or microbiota refers to the more than one hundred trillion microorganisms, including several hundred different species of bacteria, that live within a healthy human intestinal tract.
 So important to our health is the GMB that most experts now consider it to be analogous to an organ of the body.

 In previous briefings, I discussed at length how bacterial species in the GMB help us to mount a strong immune response, maintain brain health, regulate blood sugar, keep our waistlines lean, and even fight off cancers.
-Recent research indicates that a GMB lacking in certain (fiber-loving) bacterial species and overgrown with other (sugar-loving) species–a condition referred to as a dysregulated GMB or gut dysbiosis–also drives the development of depression, autism, irritable bowel, heart disease, and a host of other health conditions, including long-Covid.
+Recent research indicates that a GMB lacking in certain (fiber-loving) bacterial species and overgrown with other (sugar-loving) species–a condition referred to as a dysregulated GMB or gut dysbiosis– drives the development of depression, autism, irritable bowel, heart disease, and a host of other health conditions, including long-Covid.

 1. Not enough dietary fiber: Eating foods high in fiber helps lower triglyceride and cholesterol levels, reducing the risk of cardiovascular disease (CVD).
 It bulks up stool for better elimination and acts like a scrub brush, clearing the lining of the digestive tract of old, dysfunctional ‘senescent’ cells capable of turning into cancers.
 Since we can’t digest fiber ourselves, it makes us feel full without loading us up with calories, which helps to prevent weight gain.

-Just as importantly, fiber feeds friendly bacteria in the GMB which, along with producing essential metabolites needed for optimal health, make mucous that forms the protective barrier against infection between the mucosal cells lining the digestive tract and the microorganisms of the GMB.
+Just as importantly, fiber feeds friendly bacteria in the GMB which, along with producing essential metabolites needed for optimal health, make mucous that forms a protective barrier against infection between the mucosal cells lining the digestive tract and the microorganisms of the GMB.

 So the SAD/WD, because it is low in fiber and high in sugar/rapidly digestible starches, makes us metabolite-deficient, vulnerable to infections, and can cause symptoms of irritable bowel.

 Evidence suggests that in order to establish and maintain a wide diversity of bacterial species in our gut, we have to swallow some microbes with the things that we eat and drink.
-Sanitary practices that reduce the prevalence of foodborne illness constitute one of the most powerful public health measures ever deployed, saving countless lives.
+Sanitary practices that reduce the prevalence of food-borne illness constitute one of the most powerful public health measures ever deployed, saving countless lives.
 I do not counsel my patients to eat foods that have been prepared or stored in an unsanitary manner and can, therefore, cause food poisoning!
 However, as with everything, there is a sweet spot for cleanliness, and excessive sanitation that prohibits friendly microorganisms from reaching our gut narrows the GMB.

 In the summers of my youth, one of my grandfather’s great joys was eating fresh tomatoes from the garden.
-He’d brush the dirt and spores of pollen off with his giant fingers, open the tomato with a pocket knife, sprinkle a little salt from a shaker he kept in the deep pocket of his trousers, and eat the sun-warmed tomato just like a fruit straight off the tree.
+He’d brush the dirt and spores of pollen off with his giant fingers, open the tomato with a pocket knife, sprinkle a little salt from a shaker he kept in the deep well of his trouser pocket, and eat the sun-warmed tomato just like a fruit straight off the tree.
 Sometimes he would put thick slices on crusty bread that he had rubbed with a clove of garlic and drizzled with olive oil, add a dark green aromatic basil leaf (also from the garden and brushed ‘clean’ by his fingers), and eat it like an open sandwich.
 I can still recall him sharing that special treat with me and how delicious it tasted.
 Looking back, there must have been trace amounts of non-harmful microbes on those unrinsed tomatoes and basil leaves.
 For virtually all of human evolutionary history, most of what we ate and drank contained a few bugs.

-So we can say that our health is substantially impacted by the degree of diversity or the breadth of the GMB which in turn is substantially influenced by two dietary and two non-dietary factors: fiber, sugar, cleanliness, and the use of antibiotics.
+So we can say that our health is substantially impacted by the degree of diversity or the breadth of the GMB which in turn is substantially influenced by three dietary and three non-dietary factors: fiber, sugar/processed foods, emulsifiers, excessive cleanliness, and the use of antibiotics.
+And it is through this understanding that I have updated my conception of what constitutes an optimally healthy diet.
+As a ground principle, an ideal diet should support a broad, richly diverse GMB.

 IV.
 Other Diets